 It’s very common that something you see or hear during the day will trigger a memory of a dream from the night before.
 Pay attention.
 Your soul is trying to tell you something.
 Keep a journal and make note these recollections.

 While our dreams can vary significantly, they can be easily interpreted when we take a few minutes to examine them.
 Dr. Cohen explains that everything in our dreams is symbolic.
+For example, a basement in a house represents your subconscious, a door indicates access to something that perhaps wasn’t there before, technology indicates the need to upgrade something, water indicates cleansing of old emotions, and clothes represent the roles you play.

 Get a dream buddy.